frogm0uth/keyboard-firmware/kyria-rsthd-prime/docs/eager-tapmods.md

 As far as I know, this behavior is not currently available in either QMK or ZMK (the latter based only on reading the documentation).

 ## Principles
-As far as modtaps go, the keyboard is in one of three modes:
+The keyboard is always in one of three modes:
 1. *Deciding*
 2. *Tapping*
 3. *Holding*